Zubax/ampdrive_ad0510/manufacturing/rigid_phase_connector.md

 <img src="pics/connector/6.png" />

 3.2.
-Then while keeping the other end of the wire flush with the bottom of the jig the side bend can be done in the outer direction of the jig as shown in the picture below.
+Then while keeping the other end of the wire flush with the bottom of the jig the side bend can be done in the outer direction of the jig using the rounded surface showed red in the picture below.

 <img src="pics/connector/5.png" />